Birk-Barel syndrome

 Birk-Barel syndrome is a rare genetic disorder associated with the KCNK9 gene.
-Signs and symptoms include mental retardation, hypotonia, hyperactivity, and syndromic facies.
+Signs and symptoms include intellectual disability, hypotonia, hyperactivity, and syndromic facies.

 Due to imprinting, mutations in the maternal copy of KCNK9 cause the condition, while mutations in the paternal copy do not.
 As such, this condition can only be inherited from the mother.

 The Inhibition of histone deacetylation rescues phenotype in a mouse model of Birk-Barel intellectual disability syndrome.

 Signs and symptoms

 Birk-Barel syndrome is often expressed in the form of moderate to severe intellectual disability, hypotonia, and characteristic dysmorphia.
 Hyperactivity in the patient, along with severe feeding difficulties as an infant and even until teenage years are common.
 However, most notable are the characteristic dysmorphic facial features of patients.
 Patients often display narrow, elongated faces with reduced facial movements due to muscle atrophy.
 Characteristics can also include protruding ears, flared eyebrows, a high, narrow nasal bridge, and an open mouth appearance with a high-arched palate and dysphonic screech.